 Keep reading to learn about the book and periodical allowance exemption limit, eligibility, tax benefits, and a lot more.

-Books and periodicals allowance is part of a special allowance granted to employees for their welfare and interest.
+Salaried employees are also provided reimbursement for books, newspapers, journals and periodicals they purchase.
 Under this allowance, employees get reimbursement for the expenses incurred in purchasing books, magazines, journals, and newspapers.
 According to section 10(14) of the IT Act 1961, books and periodicals allowance are completely tax exempt.

 Employees are entitled to the allowance only if they claim it within a year of purchase.
 You must keep a detailed record of your expenses, including original invoices and receipts, to claim the disbursement.